Alphabetical Plant Listing

 There are several preventive measures that have been used by gardeners to reduce slug damage.

-• Torchlight searches at night, particularly when the weather is mild and damp, to collect these pests in a container that is suitable for destruction.
+• Torchlight searches at night, particularly when the weather is mild and damp, to collect these pests in a suitable container for destruction.

 • Encourage predators, including birds, frogs, toads, hedgehogs, slow-worms and ground beetles.
 They will feast on your slugs.